idaholab/airflow-provider-deeplynx/README.md

 - Install the package using pip: `pip install .`
   - for development, you can install in editable mode with `pip install -e .`

+### Environment Variables
+This package uses some environment variables for configuration:
+- `SSL_CERT_FILE`: This should be the Airflow accessible path to the file containing the INL SSL certificate authority.
+This may be needed depending on your DeepLynx instance's setup [DeepLynx Authentication Methods](https://github.com/idaholab/Deep-Lynx/wiki/Authentication-Methods).
+- `DEEPLYNX_DATA_TEMP_FOLDER`: This is the Airflow environment path for where data is downloaded.
+If no value is set, this defaults to `AIRFLOW_HOME/logs/data`.

 ## Usage
-Most communication with DeepLynx requires a bearer token, so the first task of a DeepLynx dag is usually to generate a token, which can be done with `GetOauthTokenOperator`.
+Typical communication with DeepLynx requires a bearer token, so the first task of a DeepLynx dag is usually to generate a token, which can be done with `GetOauthTokenOperator`.
 Once a token is generated using this operator, it can be passed to downstream tasks using [XComs](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/xcoms.html#xcoms), the token generation `task_id`, and the key `token`. `GetOauthTokenOperator` requires either a `conn_id` of an Airflow [Connection](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/connections.html#connections-hooks) of type DeepLynx, or the parameters `host`, `api_key`, and `api_secret`.
 It is recommended to create a new Airflow connection of type DeepLynx through the [Airflow UI](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#creating-a-connection-with-the-ui), and input values for `DeepLynx URL`, `API Key`, and `API Secret`.
 You can then use this DeepLynx connection's id to set the
 `conn_id` for any airflow operators in this package (alternatively, you can supply the `host` parameter).
 Navigate to the Connections page with Admin -> Connections.
 ![image](https://media.github.inl.gov/user/13/files/bc751733-676c-48ac-9573-b06b7d1b7750)